HOW TO SPOT AN OUTDATED FAT BIKE

 - Press-fit bottom brackets MAY save a bit of weight, but they add complications to maintenance, and can lead to crankset creaking (and play) issues which can be extremely hard to resolve, once it starts.
 External bottom bracket systems are suggested for these reasons.

-- If Stem length is 80mm or more, the rider has usually been sized to the wrong Fat Bike frame, except if being sized to XL frames, for riders well over 6ft tall.
+- If Stem length is 80mm or more, (on a SM/MD/LG frame) the rider (6ft or under) has usually been sized to the wrong Fat Bike frame.
+They are on a fat bike frame that is too small for them.

 - Wheelsets that are not tubeless compatible.